tsmith512/arwd/slides/slides/intro/is.md

-## What This Class Is
+# This Class Is

-* Advanced level class on Responsive Web Design
+* Advanced class on Responsive Web Design
-* Look at modern tools, techniques, and best practices
+* Look at modern tools, techniques, best practices
-* How to develop with Sass / Compass
+* How to develop with Sass and Compass